Star Wars: The Card Game

 To strike, an attacking or defending unit focuses.
 Then it applies the effects of all its combat icons.

 Unit damage: Deal one point of damage per unit damage icon to an opposing unit in the same combat.
 If a unit takes an amount of damage equal to its hit points, it is destroyed.

 Tactics: Place one focus token on an enemy unit.
-This cunning ploy may prevent an enemy unit from striking in combat, or it can disrupt your opponent’s plans by exhausting a unit your opponent had intended to utilize later in the turn.
+This cunning ploy may prevent an enemy unit from striking in combat or disrupt your opponent’s plans by exhausting a unit your opponent had intended to use later.

 The edge battles of Star Wars: The Card Game ensure that no cards in a player’s hand are ever without value.
 The dramatic tactical advantages won by the player with the edge may sometimes grant more worth to a card in a player’s hand than it would have on the table.
 As light and dark side players look for every weakness they can find in their enemies' defenses, they’ll develop clever strategies to draw cards out of each other’s hands prior to key edge battles.
 Just like in the movies, you may find your foe full of surprises, and to win the edge you’ll need to master the vital skills of hand management.

 Still, the Force flows through all things and binds them together, and the balance of the Force has a profound effect upon the game.
-When the balance of the Force tilts in favor of the light side, the light side player may deal one damage to a dark side objective each turn.
-When the balance of the Force favors the dark side, the dark side player advances the Death Star dial an extra point each turn.
+When the balance of the Force tilts in favor of the light side, the light side player may deal one damage to a dark side objective on each of his turns.
+When the balance of the Force favors the dark side, the dark side player advances the Death Star dial an extra point on each of his turns.

 The Future You See

 –Emperor Palpatine, Star Wars: Return of the Jedi